 Sunseri came to Carolina as a defensive assistant in 2002 and took over as defensive line coach in 2003.
 It was a seamless transition as the Panthers defensive line accounted for 32.5 of the team's 40 total sacks and also produced a pair of Pro Bowl players in Jenkins and Rucker, setting the standard for which his future units would be measured.

-Prior to his time at Carolina, Sunseri worked as the linebackers coach and special teams coordinator at Michigan State in 2001 after spending 2000 on Saban's Louisiana State staff in the same capacity.
+Prior to his time at Carolina, Sunseri worked as the linebackers coach and special teams coordinator at Michigan State in 2001 after spending 2000 on Saban's LSU staff in the same capacity.
 He was the defensive coordinator and linebackers coach at Alabama A&M in 1998 and 1999 after three seasons as the linebackers coach at Louisville.
 Sunseri's climb of the coaching ladder included one-year stops at Illinois State (1994) and Iowa Wesleyan (1993).
 He broke into coaching at his alma mater, Pittsburgh, in 1985 and directed the defensive line and linebackers before being named assistant head coach in 1992.

 Sunseri began his playing career at the University of Pittsburgh in 1978 as a walk-on and ended it as a team captain and consensus All-American as a senior in 1981.
 A three-year starter at linebacker, he helped the Panthers to a combined record of 33-3 and anchored a defensive unit that led the NCAA in total defense in 1980 and 1981.
-He was the defensive MVP in the 1982 Senior Bowl and was drafted in the 10th round by the Pittsburgh Steelers but had his pro career cut short by a knee injury in training camp.
+He was the defensive MVP in the 1982 Senior Bowl and was drafted in the 10th round by the Pittsburgh Steelers but had his pro career was cut short by a knee injury in training camp.
 He received a bachelor's degree in communications from Pittsburgh in 1982.

 Sunseri is married to the former Roxann Evans, who was a varsity gymnast at Pittsburgh.
-The couple has two daughters, Jaclyn and Ashlyn, and two sons, Santino (a quarterback at Pittsburgh) and Vinnie (a defensive back at Alabama).
+The couple has two daughters, Jaclyn and Ashlyn, and two sons, Santino (a former quarterback at Pittsburgh) and Vinnie (a former defensive back at Alabama).